 The Cosby Show 30+ Years Later: The Revolution Was Televised

-Even though it was 32 years ago today, The Cosby Show remains one of the most revolutionary television series in history.
+Even though this year marks 32 years since The Cosby Show aired on TV, it remains one of the most revolutionary television series in history.
 It set the standard for family sitcoms since and served an inspiration for hit shows like black-ish, My Wife & Kids with Damon Wayans and others.
 The series made its debut on this day in 1984, but is now largely gone from the public eye due to Bill Cosby’s sexual assault allegations.

 Every Thursday night, families gathered around the TV and turned to NBC to see what the first family of television was up to that week.
 The Cosby Show was actually the cornerstone of what became NBC’s signature “Must-See TV” campaign.